Hydrus-Rain/Spore-Biomechs/README.md

-# Spore-Assimilator
+# Spore Biomechs ඞ
-A mod inspired by Starcraft. plan to add zerg units into Mindustry.
+A mod inspired by Starcraft. plan to add Biomechanical units into Mindustry.

-Sprite made by Hydrobrass
+Sprite made by Hydroabyssal#0890

-Spaghetti code made by Water molecules#8835 and Dryehm_#8501 thanks to bluewolf for porting and fixing some code
+Spaghetti code made by Bri'ish ball#9772 and Dryehm_#8501

-# THIS MOD ONLY PLAYABLE ON V7
-# Mod lore (real)
-This is the main version before hydro make a new one because I'm too lazy to make shit and no I won't fork this

-# To do list
-- pretend that you didn't see the previous edit
+BIG thanks to bluewolf for the assist and porting